Struggling to get interviews?

 What is the STAR method?

-The STAR method uses your work history and qualifications to create concrete examples of times when you exceeded employers’ expectations.
+The STAR method is a framework for describing achievements on your resume that uses your work history and qualifications to create concrete examples of times when you exceeded expectations.

 A STAR method resume contains work experience bullet points that answer the following questions: